cboard-org/cboard-io/_18n/en/help/help.md.md

 ### How do I create an empty board?

 To create an empty board, begin by unlocking the screen pressing the lock button on the right hand side.
-Once you unlock the screen, press the plus symbol on the right hand side,
+Once you unlock the screen, press the plus symbol on the right hand side, in order to 'add tile'.
+You will then be given the option to add a tile, but instead of adding a button (the first and automatic option), press the 'folder' option directly below it.
+By creating a folder, you are creating a new board to which you can add more tiles and folders.

 ### How do I personalize an existing board in Cboard?